When the news filtered through the airwaves about the possible break-up of Nigeria

 The examples depicted in the foregone though not conclusive enough, have shown that revolutions are manipulated for a selected few.
 More importantly, it throws up the questions of if actually the growing fears of war and dismemberment are the game plans of a masked group.
 A group that profits from conflicts and anomie.
 Through the smokescreen of the media, the group is able to disseminate propaganda of danger in our subconscious.

 To further buttress this assertion, the Chinese-Indian example provides a credible argument.
-In the 1980s, the U.S tried to instigate India into going into a war with china.
-Three decades later, both countries have become global powers to reckon with and are fast displacing the United States in some markets.
-China has surpassed America as Africa’s leading trade agent, while the global software market is controlled by the Indians.
+In the 1980s, the U.S tried to instigate India United States China has surpassed America as Africa ’s leading trade agent, while the global software market is controlled by the Indians.

 However lest we apportion blames to cabals, cliques, foreign influences etc, it would be fool hardy for Nigeria as a nation if it does mot take a microscopic view of its situation.
 The prediction of a break-up would only come to fruition if the government provides a conducive environment for dismemberment.